GLP-1 Risk Calculator: Safety, Side Effects, and Metabolic Factors

 While this calculator focuses on measurable clinical and metabolic inputs, these lifestyle factors should be considered when interpreting your results, as they can influence overall physiological stress and recovery capacity.

-GLP-1 Risk Assessment Calculator FAQ
+GLP-1 Risk Calculator FAQ

-• What is a GLP-1 risk assessment calculator?
+• What is the GLP-1 Risk Calculator?

 The calculator evaluates over 20 individual inputs across six categories: personal baseline data (height, weight, age, sex, BMI), GLP-1 medication selection and treatment duration, hard-stop contraindications (MTC history, MEN2, drug hypersensitivity), major cautions (pregnancy, pancreatitis, gallbladder disease, gastroparesis, kidney disease), weight loss velocity and dietary patterns, and ten weighted clinical risk factors including triglyceride levels, liver disease, tobacco use, and chronic kidney disease staging.